jbirkenmaier/Fourier-Analysis-Using-Monte-Carlo-Method/README.md

 A very basic Machine-Learning Algorithm, involving the Monte-Carlo-Method to find the Fourier-Series Approximation of a given Signal

 The Following Image shows the result of the approximation of a sine wave (red).
 The Longer the runtime of the algorithm, the better the approximation.
+The Label of the Blue Line shows the Error associated with the output, which is connected to the area difference between the two lines.
 ![WhatsApp Bild 2024-10-29 um 14 25 17_3c9f5b7f](https://github.com/user-attachments/assets/42cd4e5b-5d3c-487d-9833-5a359f3a3aa7)